tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/scraper/readme.md

 * Data Transformation and formatted data
 * Alternatively can send data to cloud storage platform
 * Caught exceptions and recorded any bug report

+Responsible scraping was implemented to not orverload others web server.